duracell80/Cinnamon-PowerToys/spices/actions/mint-backgrounds@duracell80/README.md

 DEPENDENCIES
 ------------

-The following programs must be installed and available:
+The following programs must be installed and available; Additionally for non-Mint Debian based distros, the Linux Mint packages must be available to apt:

 * `sudo`, `apt`, `zenity` for UI and package management